Bamos95/Bamos95/README.md

 - 👋 Hi, I’m @Bamos95
 - 👀 I’m interested in web dev, mobile dev and system engineering
-- 🌱 I’m currently learning in university
+- 🌱 I’m currently working as web developper
 - 💞️ I’m looking to collaborate on any projets